 Equity is a membership-driven organisation.
 Members are at the heart of all the union’s structures and they create our policies.
 The head of the union is the General Secretary who is elected every 5 years by our members.
 The current General Secretary is Christine Payne.
 There are lots of opportunities for members to take an active role in the life of the union and we encourage members to do so:

 Council.
-The main policy forming body is the Equity Council which currently consists of 46 members.
+The main policy forming body is the Equity Council which, from the 2014 election, will consist of 31 members plus the President.
 Councillors are elected from the membership by the membership in elections which take place every two years.
 All paid up full Equity members are entitled to both stand in elections and vote in them and we urge you to make use of your vote.
-The 46 seats cover general interest areas and specific sections such as Variety, Light Entertainment and Circus, Stage Management, Choreographers, Walk-on Artists and others, as well as , Northern Ireland, Scotland and Wales and regional areas of England.
+The 31 seats cover general interest areas and specific sections such as Variety Circus and Entertainers, Stage Management, Creative Team, Dancers and others, as well as Northern Ireland, Scotland and Wales and the regional areas of England.
 The Council usually meets 12 times per year unless extra, special meetings are called to discuss important matters which may unexpectedly occur.
 Occasionally the Council issues Instructions To Members; the main instance when this may happen is during industrial disputes and such instructions are binding on all members.

 Officers.
 The Equity President is an Equity member elected by the membership every two years and there are four other Officers.
 Three of these, the two Vice Presidents and the Honorary Treasurer are members elected from the Council by the Council and the remaining Officer is the General Secretary who heads up the permanent staff.
 The General Secretary is elected every five years by the members.